liupeng311/MSIPep/README.md

 # 1.Introduction

 MSIPep is based on immunopeptidomics (MS) data for the identification of tumor antigens.
 MSIPep consists of four modules.
 Module 1: Preprocess raw RNAseq data, including aligning tumor RNAseq data with corresponding normal tissue RNAseq data or reference genomes to detect mutation sites and generate a theoretical mutant peptide library.
 HLA typing is also performed.
-Module 2: Preprocess raw mass spectrometry (MS) data and perform *de novo* peptide sequencing using PepNet.
+Module 2: Preprocess raw MS data and perform *de novo* peptide sequencing using PepNet.
 Module 3: Construct a personalized reference protein database.
 Perform database searches on DDA data using MSFragger and Comet, and identify DIA data using SpectraST and DIA-NN.
 Module 4: Calculate the binding affinity between peptides and MHC molecules using NetMHCpan, the binding affinity between pMHC molecules and TCR using ProTCR, and assess immunogenicity using DeepImmuno and the IEDB ImmunoGenicity tool, to screen for peptides with high immunogenicity.

 # 2. Running environment
 MSIPep requires a Linux operation system(centos7) with Python(V3.7), Perl(V5.26) and Java(V1.7) installed.In addition, it is recommended to run the following commands in the terminal to ensure they work correctly.